The goal of CommonsHood

 crowdsales can be used of this aim by issuing coupons representing the commitment of the beneficiary of the crowdsale to repay the amount of money at a certain date.

-CommonsHood has been developed by the University of Turin in collaboration with citizen grassroot initiatives, based on the requirements they provided, initiatives such as the urban commons formed by citizens with the Municipality of Turin within the legislation on Collaboration Pacts with Citizens and the Network of Neighbourhood Houses in Turin.
+CommonsHood has been developed by the University of Turin in collaboration with UIA (European Regional Development Fund) and the City of Turin within the CO-CITY project.
+Requirements have been defined thanks to citizen grassroot initiatives, such as the urban commons formed by citizens and the Municipality in Turin, within the legislation on Collaboration Pacts with Citizens and the Network of Neighbourhood Houses.

-Moreover, to cross validate the approach in other contexts, the CO3 and ge.CO project partner Open Lab Athens (OLA) will participate with Sociality Coop to make an experimentation in Greece.
-The collaboration of the Computer Science Department of the University of Turin with its Law Department, Economics Department and Political Science Department has allowed us to take into consideration legal, social, economic and human factors.
+The collaboration of the Computer Science Department of the University of Turin with its Law, Economics, Political Science and Urban Studies Departments allows us to take into consideration legal, social, economic and human factors.